-Expats moving to Jakarta will find themselves in a sprawling, densely populated megalopolis, with a population size that is steadily increasing.
-As the commercial and economic centre of Indonesia, Jakarta offers a good base for exploring the rest of the country and, despite some drawbacks, it can be a fun place to live, once expats become accustomed to the local culture and lifestyle.
+Jakarta, fondly nicknamed the 'Big Durian', is a sprawling and densely populated megalopolis.
+As the commercial and economic centre of Indonesia, Jakarta offers a good base for exploring the rest of the country.
+The buzzing city has much to offer those who are open to the local culture and lifestyle.

 Jakarta is colourful and somewhat exotic, yet new arrivals might not find many of the obvious charms of other large cities around the world.
-It can be noisy and polluted, and getting around the city can be difficult due to the congested roads and the high volume of traffic.
+It can be noisy and polluted, and getting around the city can be difficult due to the congested roads.
 Unless very brave, most expats don’t drive themselves, choosing to hire a driver instead.

 There are many different options for accommodation and housing for expats in Jakarta, and depending on one’s income, there are properties available to rent ranging from luxury penthouse apartments or houses with a pool and garden, to rooms in guesthouses with shared bathroom and dining facilities.

 The cost of living in Jakarta depends very much on lifestyle choice.
-The city is not a cheap place to live if choosing only to shop at Western-style supermarkets or high-end stores, but local shops are quite affordable and Jakarta is also home to many markets, making for a colourful shopping experience.
+The city is not a cheap place to live if expats only shop at Western-style supermarkets or high-end stores, but local shops are quite affordable and Jakarta is also home to many markets, making for a colourful shopping experience.
 Imported goods can be expensive, but Indonesian products are considerably cheaper.

 Schooling for expat children is available in Jakarta, with most expat parents choosing to send their children to an international school; this is likely to cause the biggest dent to one’s income as international schools are expensive.